Updated June 16, 2023

 In simple words, It is an advanced and more sophisticated version of a calculator that can be run on your computer or mobile device.
 One can use it to perform operations by making use of the command line interface as well as a text editor.
 It can also be used for writing programs and functions that perform continual tasks.
 The Matlab IDE contains a “help” icon, which consists of a detailed explanation of its workings.
 People who are just getting started with Matlab find this feature highly beneficial.

 How does Matlab make Working so Easy?

 It makes your code fast.
 Your code is compiled using JIT- a just-in-time compiler, library calls are optimized, and tasks to perform math operations are distributed among the computer’s cores.
 With Matlab, one can run algorithms in parallel, making the execution faster.
 Compared to Java, the development of algorithms in Matlab is much faster and more robust.
 It allows you to load data from different sources and visualize them.
 Matlab’s IDE provides access to interactive applications enabling you to perform computational operations interactively by providing visuals of these operations.
 Allowing you to visualize how different algorithms interpret your data.
 One could also design their own customized applications as well as use applications designed by other Matlab users.

 What can you do with Matlab?

 Using Matlab you can implement and design different algorithms.
 You can load data from different sources such as files, databases, or the web to analyze your data and visualize it using the Matlab visualization application, which gives you a wide range of graph plots.
 It also makes it easier to work with larger data sets.
-Matlab as a math product contains mathematical function library that allows you to perform linear algebra and computation of matrices.
+It as a math product contains a mathematical function library that allows you to perform linear algebra and computation of matrices.
 This also helps to facilitate data analysis.
 Creating data models, prototypes, and simulations of data can be achieved.
 You can also design interfaces for users and other programming applications to make working easier.

-- It provides the fastest IDE for mathematical computation of matrices and linear algebra.
+- It provides the fastest IDE for the mathematical computation of matrices and linear algebra.